Substance abusers walk a trail of broken glass, and they help scatter the shards that cut them.

 I think SEDO levels dictate one’s susceptibility to drugs, which is based largely on each personal belief system.

-Those who believe in a loving, yet justice-seeking God, is less likely to be attracted to drug use.
+Those who believe in a loving, yet justice-seeking God, are less likely to be attracted to drug use.

 People who see the word as safe are less likely to use drugs.